TOAST-DOCS/Storage-Block-Storage/zh/overview.md

 ```
 Partition number (1-4, default 1): 1
 ```
-Now it's time to determine the size.
-The range varies depending on the size of created block storage.
-In this example, we will create a partition that uses the entire disk, so we will use the default value.
+Now, determine the size of the partition.
+The available range varies depending on the size of created block storage.
+In this example, we will create a partition that uses the entire block storage, so select the default value.
 ```
 First sector (2048-20971519, default 2048):
 Using default value 2048